KCW89/telebort-core-programs/Program-M1 (ver.2025).md

-# Program H: React Native 1
+# Program M1: React Native 1

 ## Objectives
 Our goal is to enhance our curriculum by leveraging AI to create more effective and engaging content.
 Here’s what we’ll focus on: